Are you in crisis and need help? FIND HELP »

 Degrees/Licenses:

-• Bachelors of Arts in Psychology from University of Wisconsin – Eau Claire
+• Master’s of Science in Clinical Mental Health Counseling, University of Wisconsin – Stout

 • Licensed Professional Counselor (LPC)